igorlimamendes/etch-a-sketch/README.md

 # Etch A Sketch

-Mix of a Sketchpad and an Etch A Sketch
+Mix of a Sketchpad and an Etch A Sketch.

 ![Screenshot](assets/images/etch-a-sketch.png)